eaigner/hood/README.md

 ** not registered by default, requires some packages installed on the system

-Adding a dialect is as simple as copying the original `postgres.go`, replacing the statement and field values with the new dialect versions.
+Adding a dialect is simple.
+Just create a new file named `<dialect_name>.go` and the corresponding struct type, and mixin the `Base` dialect.
+Then implement the methods that are specific to the new dialect (for an example see `postgres.go`).

 ## Documentation